-Your next task is to familiarise with WordPress Dashboard on how to create your content assets and how to design your website professionally.
+Your next task is to familiarise yourself with WordPress Dashboard on creating your content assets and how to design your website professionally.

-I highly recommend you to install the following plugins to ease your content producing process:
+I highly recommend you install the following plugins to ease your content producing process:

 - All In One SEO: Guide you on how to optimize your on-page SEO for every content that you posted.

-- WPReview or WP Product Review: Review plugins which can produce beautiful star ratings for your website.
+- WPReview or WP Product Review: Review plugins that can produce beautiful star ratings for your website.

 - TablePress: Create a table for displaying information on multiple items.